maksym0424/llama3-chatbot-aws-windows/README.md

 4. Run ```.venv\Scripts\activate``` to activate virtual environment.
 5. Run ```pip install -r requirements.txt`` to install packages.
 6. Run ```uvicorn main:app --reload``` to turn on the server.

-7. You should allow TCP traffic on port 8000
+    You should allow TCP traffic on port 8000 and 443 on AWS account and Windows Firewall settings.

+7. Run nginx.exe

-Visit https://xx.xx.xx.xx:8000/docs and enjoy Llama3-8b-instruct model.
+Visit https://ai.staffpage.com/docs and enjoy Llama3-8b-instruct model.